 An optimal combination of 1H sensitivity, with 13C, 15N and superior 19F capabilities enable very complex research to be carried out.
 Research extends from photochemistry to nanoparticles and on to lignins.
 Biochemical research gains powerful tools here, with one example being innovative research with high-power lasers that has the potential to improve studies of proteins and other materials by factors of 40,000!
 Link to Laser-Assisted NMR.

-This custom-modified spectrometer is unique in its ability to monitor reactions occurring under industrial conditions, including high gas pressures and temperatures in the WiHP-NMRR.
-A primary goal of this instrument is to improve polymer and energy-related product production techniques.
+Our newest spectrometer is unique in its ability to monitor reactions occurring under industrial conditions, including high gas pressures and temperatures in the WiHP-NMRR, and in-situ real-time monitoring using Bruker’s Insight-MR flow device.
+The liquid-N2-cooled Prodigy probe enables 10x improvements in data collection time.
+The 10mm probe has similar benefits for observing many metal nuclei.
+A primary goal of this instrument is to characterize mechanisms of catalytic processes, and improve polymer and energy-related product production techniques.